AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd-find-work.md

 ---
 product-area: workfront-integrations;setup
-navigation-topic: adobe-workfront-for-creative-cloud
+navigation-topic: adobe-workfront-for-xd
-title: Find your work in [!DNL Adobe] Photoshop
+title: Find your work in Adobe XD
-description: Find the work assigned to you in [!DNL Adobe Workfront] without leaving Adobe Photoshop.
+description: Find the work assigned to you in [!DNL Adobe Workfront] without leaving Adobe XD.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
-exl-id: 4abb3257-5f6a-45f6-933b-f3bfb3728f1c
+exl-id: 584a9ba4-e03e-4382-8e99-01a01d27a497
 ---
-# Find your work in [!DNL Adobe Photoshop]
+# Find your work in [!DNL Adobe XD]

-Find the work assigned to you in [!DNL Adobe Workfront] without leaving [!DNL Adobe Photoshop].
+Find the work assigned to you in [!DNL Adobe Workfront] without leaving Adobe XD.

 ## Access requirements